ccdaisy/Spiral-Knights-Model-Converter/README.md

 .DAT reading will have to come in either 2 or 3 updates (3 if I include the AutoDesk FBX exporter).
 Here's why and how they will be released:

- - V0.7) .DAT to Model with no textures.
+ - V0.8) .DAT to Model with no textures.
 Reason: The first method of reading .DAT uses the fewest amount of code from the Clyde library.
 It will be the easiest to create.
 I am creating an XML directly from the DAT, then converting the XML to OBJ.
- - V0.8) .DAT to Model with textures.
+ - V0.9 OR 1.0 Full Release) .DAT to Model with textures.
 This update will probably be more difficult for me to create, as I will have to grab the OpenGL classes (or lwjgl classes?) in Clyde for the texture mapping function, so that I can recreate the texture for the OBJ.